rubixcube199/dots-hyprland/README.md

 ---

 # 🙏 Attribution
- - Thank you fufexan (who also thanks a lot more people) for their guidance and eww config: https://github.com/fufexan/dotfiles (very clean implementation, my config is based on this)
+ - Thank you fufexan (who also thanks a lot more people) for his guidance and a simple, clean [eww config](https://github.com/fufexan/dotfiles) (good start for learning eww on hyprland btw)
- - Thanks to the people at the Hypr Development Discord for their inspiration
+ - Thanks to the people at the Hyprland discord server for their inspiration
- - Bing AI for helping me code like 80% of the C++ functions lmao
+ - Bing AI for helping me code like 80% of the C++ functions (lmao)
  - Maybe more, but I might not remember them all..
 Still, thanks.

 # 🌟 stonks